ARM-software/psa-api/doc/crypto/api/ops/pake.rst

     The format depends on the group as well:

     *   For Montgomery curves, the encoding is little endian.
-    *   For other elliptic curves, and for Diffie-Hellman groups, the encoding is big endian.
+    *   For other elliptic curves, and for finite field Diffie-Hellman groups, the encoding is big endian.
 See :cite:`SEC1` §2.3.8.

     In both cases leading zeroes are permitted as long as the length in bytes does not exceed the byte length of the group order.